ocrmypdf/OCRmyPDF/docs/languages.rst

    # Add global English and German language support (the `l10n_` from equery has to be ommited)
    echo L10N="de en" >> /etc/portage/make.conf

-   # (Re-)emerge Tesseract
+   # update system to reflect changed USE flags
-   emerge --ask app-text/tesseract
+   emerge --update --deep --newuse @world

 You can then pass the ``-l LANG`` argument to OCRmyPDF to give a hint as to what languages it should search for.
 Multiple languages can be